-- Designated navy blue uniform purchased from the Bookstore.
+MTC embroidered navy-blue uniform purchased from the bookstore.
 Name tag is to be placed on the right side of the chest, to be at the same level as the logo on the left side.
-Hemline of the skirt is to be no shorter than mid-knee and no longer than mid-calf. - Appropriate undergarments must be worn and undergarments must not be visible. - Nursing uniform should fit appropriately, and not be too large or too tight. - When pregnant, students should wear a maternity nursing uniform which is ordered by the MTC Bookstore. - Sweaters are not to be worn in the clinical areas.
-An optional white lab jacket can be purchased from the bookstore if needed. - Plain white crew neck short sleeve T-shirts are allowed under the uniform top.
-The T-shirt must not extend beyond the uniform sleeve. - In winter, plain white long sleeve crew neck tops (not thermal underwear) OR plain white long sleeve turtle necks are allowed under the uniform top. - In some clinical areas, students are required to wear hospital scrubs.
-If the available scrubs in the hospitals do not fit, scrubs must be purchased and brought in to the clinical area.
+Hemline of the skirt is to be no shorter than mid-knee and no longer than mid-calf.

+- 1. Nursing uniform should fit appropriately and not be too large or too tight. - Appropriate undergarments must be worn. - Clothing should not show midriff, cleavage, or undergarments. - 2.
+When pregnant, students should wear a maternity nursing uniform which is ordered by the MTC Bookstore. - 3.
+Sweaters, sweatshirts, and hoodies are not to be worn in the clinical areas.
+An optional white lab jacket can be purchased from the bookstore if needed. - 4.
+Plain white crew neck short sleeve T-shirts are allowed under the uniform top.
+The T-shirt must not extend beyond the uniform sleeve. - 5.
+In winter, plain white long sleeve crew neck tops (not thermal underwear) OR plain white long sleeve turtlenecks are allowed under the uniform top.

+6. In some clinical areas, students are required to wear hospital scrubs.
+If the available scrubs in the hospitals do not fit, scrubs must be purchased and brought into the clinical area.